SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/inactive-workspaces.md

 When running the Restore action, a confirmation dialog appears.
 To execute the action, click the **Restore button**.

+{% hint style="warning" %}

+When a **SharePoint site is archived with Microsoft 365 Archive, it cannot be restored through Syskit Point**.
+Only workspaces archived through Syskit Point can be restored in Syskit Point.
+[To learn more about Microsoft 365 Archive, take a look at their article.](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-overview?view=o365-worldwide).

+{% endhint %}

 {% hint style="info" %}
 **Hint!**
 There is no time limit for **performing the Restore action on the Archived workspace**.
 {% endhint %}

 ![Restoring a deleted workspace](../../.gitbook/assets/lifecycle-management-actions-restore-dialog.png)